The sofa looks tired, with good reason.

 - Durability: including an understanding of the natural life of some fibers.
 Silk, for example again, is very fragile, and fades at the mere hint of sunlight.
 Some major fabric companies like Kravet, submit their fabric to rigorous testing, including a run through equipment that “double rubs” the fabric thousands of times to rate durability.
 A fabric that has been subjected to 20,000 double rubs is considered suitable for heavy duty.
-I should hope so.

 - Ease of cleaning and overall resistance to wear, dirt and spotting.
 We all feel better when we see that a liquid and/or dirt repellant finish has been applied to the fabric, but remember this is not a “magic” finish.
 Don’t delay attending to any messes.
 I have been told that the applied finishes don’t have a very long life, but until they fade away, can certainly help.

-Cover your bases.
+Well, it used to be a cost effective idea.
 If your existing furniture is still in good shape and serviceable, consider slipcovers.
 Slipcovers are a less permanent investment, can be removed for dry-cleaning, as well as give you an opportunity for seasonal design variety.
 You could have a set of slipcovers for the cold months and a different set when it’s warm.

 Be forewarned.
 It isn’t a good idea to wash slipcovers, unless the manufacturer specifically gives the OK.
 Washing changes the body of the fabric, and could cause some shrinkage.
 The cover may not fit as well afterwards, if it fits at all.

 We all like cheap, but consider the cost of fabric vs. longevity of service.
-Upholstery fabric can range in price from under $20 per yard (some canvases for example), to several hundred dollars for various reasons of fiber content, intricacy of weave, foreign manufacture, etc. Some fabrics, though expensive, are so beautiful and wear so well, that the initial high cost amortizes to a very good deal over many long years of use.
+Upholstery fabric can range in price from under $30 per yard (some canvases for example), to several hundred dollars for various reasons of fiber content, intricacy of weave, foreign manufacture, etc. Some fabrics, though expensive, are so beautiful and wear so well, that the initial high cost amortizes to a very good deal over many long years of use.